Badu Gili

 - Events, Sydney

-The Sydney Opera House today announced its new chapter of the free, nightly First Nations sails projection Badu Gili: Story Keepers will debut on 17 December, featuring the artworks of Gooniyandi elder Mervyn Street and Inuk custodian Ningiukulu Teevee.
+The Sydney Opera House announced its new chapter of the free, nightly First Nations sails projection Badu Gili: Story Keepers, featuring the artworks of Gooniyandi elder Mervyn Street and Inuk custodian Ningiukulu Teevee.

 Kicking off at sunset, the free six-minute projection — curated by the Fondation Cartier pour l'art contemporain’s First Nations Curatorial Fellow Bruce Johnson McLean — will feature Street's colourful paintings followed by Teevee's bold drawings on the Eastern Bennelong sails, for the third year of the creative partnership between the Opera House, Biennale of Sydney and the Fondation Cartier pour l'art contemporain.